 California's water sector faces significant impacts from climate change.
 These will exacerbate the stresses on an already stressed state water system.
-A projected reduction of the Sierra Nevada snowpack by at least 25 percent by 205028 will pose severe water supply challenges for California, which relies on the proper timing and quantity of the spring melt in order to provide a reliable water source throughout the summer and fall.
+A projected reduction of the Sierra Nevada snowpack by at least 25 percent by 2050 will pose severe water supply challenges for California, which relies on the proper timing and quantity of the spring melt in order to provide a reliable water source throughout the summer and fall.
 Changing precipitation patterns will result in longer and drier droughts and decreased groundwater levels, coupled with a higher frequency and severity of extreme flooding events.
 Sea-level rise will add additional complications to an already critical situation in the Sacramento-San Joaquin Delta by placing additional pressure on an already vulnerable levee system, and magnifying sea-level rise driven saltwater intrusion into coastal groundwater resources in the face of decreasing freshwater recharge.
-The Public Policy Institute of California estimates that a single occurrence of catastrophic levee failure in the Delta could result in economic damages of up to \$16 billion and significantly disrupt water supply throughout the state29.
+The Public Policy Institute of California estimates that a single occurrence of catastrophic levee failure in the Delta could result in economic damages of up to \$16 billion and significantly disrupt water supply throughout the state.
 The devastating nature of these expected impacts clearly demonstrates the need for careful planning and aggressive action to improve resiliency and limit vulnerability to climate change in the water sector.

-The Department of Water Resources, in collaboration with other departments and stakeholders, has initiated a number of projects to begin climate change adaptation planning for the water sector.
-The recent incorporation of climate change impacts into the California Water Plan is an essential step in ensuring that all future decisions regarding water resources management address climate change.
+The Department of Water Resources (DWR), in collaboration with other departments and stakeholders, has initiated a number of projects to begin climate change adaptation planning for the water sector.
+The recent incorporation of climate change impacts into the California Water Plan Update is an essential step in ensuring that all future decisions regarding water resources management address climate change.
+As part of the Update, in October 2009 DWR released the US's first state-level climate change adaptation strategy for water resources, and the first adaptation strategy for any sector in California.
+Entitled Managing an Uncertain Future: Climate Change Adaptation Strategies for California's Water, the report details how climate change is already affecting the state's water supplies and sets forth ten adaptation strategies in four categories to help avoid or reduce climate change impacts to water resources.
 Central to these efforts will be the implementation of Integrated Regional Water Management (IRWM) plans, which address regionally appropriate management practices that incorporate climate change adaptation.
 These plans will evaluate and provide a comprehensive, economical and sustainable water use strategy at the watershed level for California.
-The Department of Water Resources also plans to promote and pursue the following:
+The Department's water adaptation strategy also recommends:

-28 Scenarios of Climate Change in California: An Overview.
+&lt;sup>26 Scenarios of Climate Change in California: An Overview.
 FINAL report from California Energy Commission, Public Interest Energy Research (PIER) Program, California Climate Change Center, publication # CEC-500-2005-186-SF, posted: February 27, 2006 - This is taken from this paper: "In the Sierra Nevada by the 2035-2064"

-29 Comparing Futures for the Sacramento-San Joaquin Delta.
+&lt;sup>27 Comparing Futures for the Sacramento-San Joaquin Delta.
 Jay Lund, Ellen Hanak, William Fleenor, William Bennett, Richard Howitt, Jeffrey Mount, and Peter Moyle.
 PPIC.
 July 2008